 Samuel Robinson, Chairman

 Samuel Robinson is Managing Partner and President at Sagard Capital.
-He also serves as Vice-President of Power Corporation of Canada and as a board member of certain Sagard portfolio companies, including IntegraMed Fertility, Vein Clinics of America and GP Strategies (NYSE:GPX).
+He also serves as Vice-President of Power Corporation of Canada and as a board member of certain Sagard portfolio companies, including IntegraMed Fertility and GP Strategies (NYSE:GPX).